Superconductivity of anomalous pseudospin: Superconducting states

 \subsection{Gap projection and the violation of Blount's theorem}

 Blount's theorem states that time-reversal symmetric odd-parity superconductors cannot have line nodes when SOC is present \cite{Blount:1985}.
 Key to Blount's theorem is the assumption that pseudsopsin shares the same symmetry properties as usual spin \cite{Blount:1985}.
-While the violation of Blount's theorem in non-symmorphic space groups has been demonstrated earlier \cite{Micklitz:2009,Kobayashi:2014,Sumita:2018}, here we present a simple proof that closely links anomalous pseudopsin to the violation of Blount's theorem.
+The violation of Blount's theorem in non-symmorphic space groups has been demonstrated through an examination of Cooper pair representations formed from antisymmetric direct products of the relevant fermions states.\cite{Norman:1995,Micklitz:2009,Micklitz:2017,Micklitz:2017-2,Yanase:2016,Yanase:2017,Kobayashi:2014}.
+Here we use an alternate approach that exploits the completeness of the $kp$ Hamiltonian space and the inclusion of all gap functions in this space that are allowed by symmetry to directly compute the general form of the superconducting excitation spectrum.
+This approach closely links the anomalous pseudopsin to the violation of Blount's theorem.

 The existence of anomalous pseudospin requires the presence of the translation mirror symmetry $\tilde{M}_{\bm{\hat{n}}}$.
 Consequently, the gap function can be classified as even or odd under this symmetry.
 Momenta on the nodal plane are invariant under $\tilde{M}_{\bm{\hat{n}}}$.
 Hence, for these momenta, $U_{M}^{\dagger}\Delta(\bm{k})U_{M}=\pm \Delta(\bm{k})$ where the $+$ ($-$) holds for a mirror-even (mirror-odd) gap function.
 For our basis choice $U_{M}=-i\tau_\beta(\bm{\sigma}\cdot{\bm{\hat{n}}})$.
 Importantly, for both types the {\it kp} theories on the nodal plane are given by $H(\bm{k})=\varepsilon_{0,\bm{k}}+iU_{M}(\bm{\lambda}_{\bm{k}}\cdot \bm{\hat{n}})$.
 This defines the two bands $E_{\pm}(\bm{k})=\varepsilon_{0,\bm{k}} \pm |\bm{\lambda}_{\bm{k}}\cdot\bm{\hat{n}}|$.
 Written in the band basis, we can divide the pairing potential into intraband and interband components.
 On the nodal plane the intraband gap functions are explicitly given by